miohtama/opsec/source/team/index.rst

 Basic security practices
 ==============================================================

-**The team members follow the basic IT security practices?** Yes / No
+**Team members follow the basic IT security practices?** Yes / No

-The team members are trained and aware of common cyber threads like phishing attacks and social engineering.
-They can identify basic attacks, like spearhead phishing emails, and do not fall victim to those.
+Team members are trained on and aware of common cyber threats like phishing attacks and social engineering.
+They can identify basic attacks, like spearhead phishing emails, and do not fall victim to them.

-The team members maintain cyber hygiene and do not use work devices to visit sites which might compromise the web browser.
-Software, both desktop and server software, is maintained in up-to-date versions where know vulnerabilities do not exist.
+Team members maintain cyberhygiene and do not use work devices to visit sites which might compromise the web browser.
+Software, both desktop and server, is maintained in up-to-date versions in which known vulnerabilities do not exist.